Nice to meet you.

 If you are a creative person or work in an organization that creates and promotes creativity, using Canva’s proposal templates will definitely meet your needs.
 These colorful and creative templates can help you stand out from the crowd and be helpful in holding the attention of your prospective clients.

-Before you get stuck in the maze of business proposal templates available with just a click, clearly define what your requirements are and find the right template that will help you close deals quickly and successfully.
+Before you get stuck in the maze of available business proposal templates with just a click, clearly define your requirements and find the right template to help you close deals quickly and successfully.

 Business proposal template